-This project will work to restore essential fish habitat that live in the saltmarshes of the Pitt Water-Orielton Lagoon Ramsar site.
+This project is working to restore essential fish habitat in the saltmarshes of the Pitt Water-Orielton Lagoon Ramsar site.
 NRM South is working with project partners and landholders to restore saltmarsh habitat in Pitt Water-Orielton Lagoon and works are designed to restore natural flows and provide protection to modified saltmarsh habitat.

 At Pitt Water-Orielton Lagoon historically significant saltmarsh has become degraded over the decades.
 This saltmarsh habitat is important for recreationally valuable fish species and our saltmarsh restoration project is working to bring benefits to fish productivity by improving fish nursery habitat.

 A legacy of changing land use, land clearing and livestock grazing in and around saltmarsh at Pitt Water-Orielton Lagoon has changed landscape function.
 Sections of saltmarsh have become stranded from tidal inundation, altering the connectivity of fish habitat and exposing waterways to increased nutrient inputs.
 This has knock-on effects for many of the recreationally important fish that depend on this site, including mullet, Australian salmon, and greenback flounder.

 Australian Government’s Department of Agriculture, Water and the Environment – Fisheries Habitat Restoration Program

 - Stock trampling and browsing of saltmarsh communities (reduces the extent and diversity of saltmarsh)